AusDTO/dta-website/pages/contact/index.md

 If you're a business interested in the Digital Marketplace, you can [get in contact using our form]({{ site.baseurl }}/contact/marketplace/).

-For other questions regarding the Digital Marketplace, please send an email to [digitalmarketplace@digital.gov.au](mailto:digitalmarketplace@digital.gov.au)
+For other questions regarding the Digital Marketplace, please send an email to [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au)

 ### Events and media